IWW-NYC-GMB/iww.nyc/_events/january-2020-training.md

 ![]({{ site.baseurl }}/assets/uploads/ot101.jpg)
 # Agitate! ✩ Educate! ✩ Organize! ✩

+# WAITLISTED!
+## The IWW's January 4-5 OT 101 in New York City has reached sign-up capacity.
+See below for our waitlist sign-up.

 Join the IWW for a two day training on workplace organizing!
 This introductory training thoroughly covers the foundations of organizing on the job, focusing on collective action and building your organizing committee.

 While a training alone can't make you an expert organizer, you will have the foundational knowledge to organize your workplace, build your committee, and take on your boss.